cs50nestm/cs50labs/booleans/README.md

 }
 ```

-or I can use the ternary operator and write:
+or we can use the ternary operator and write:

 ```c
 min = (a < b) ? a : b;